Sanvoisins/cx-db-oav1-poke-mon-go/README.md

-## Start Database

-Just run the command "docker-compose up -d" on a terminal in the parent folder

-## Start API

-Run the command "yarn dev" on a terminal in the api folder

-## Start Front
+## Start project

-Run the command "yarn start" on a terminal in the client folder
+Build docker iamges in api and client folder and run the command "docker-compose up"

 `Thanks & enjoy 😊 `